qunash/r1-overthinker/README.md

 > **Note**: You can run models up to 14B parameters on a free Google Colab T4 GPU.

+## Related Work
+### s1: Simple test-time scaling
+The paper "s1: Simple test-time scaling" is an independent work by Niklas Muennighoff et al. that tests and validates the approach used in this repository.
+It introduces a new approach to language modeling that uses extra test-time compute to improve performance.
+The key contributions of the paper include:
+- Developing budget forcing to control test-time compute by forcefully terminating the model’s thinking process or lengthening it by appending “Wait” multiple times to the model’s generation.
+- Curating a small dataset s1K of 1,000 questions paired with reasoning traces.
+- Achieving strong reasoning performance and test-time scaling with the Qwen2.5-32B-Instruct language model.

+For more details, see the [paper's repository](https://github.com/simplescaling/s1).

 ## Credits
 - Original idea and implementation - [vgel's gist](https://gist.github.com/vgel/8a2497dc45b1ded33287fa7bb6cc1adc)
 - DeepSeek LLM - https://github.com/deepseek-ai/DeepSeek-LLM